 Cardiology Advertising: Digital Marketing to Cardiologists

-Competition for attention when marketing to healthcare provides (HCPs) is fierce.
+Competition for attention when marketing to healthcare providers (HCPs) is fierce.
 Big pharma companies have astronomical budgets, making it easy for them to outbid and outspend any competition.
-For companies whose pockets may not be quite so deep, the key to successful HCP marketing is highly specific audience targeting and messaging.
-In the case of cardiology advertising, this means going beyond traditional demographic data.
-You’ll have to dig deep in cardiology-specific segmentation, targeting, and metrics to make an impact.
+For companies whose pockets may not be quite so deep, the key to successful HCP marketing is highly specific audience targeting and messaging using a digital-first ABM strategy.
+In cardiology advertising, this means going beyond traditional demographic data.
+You’ll have to dig deep into cardiology-specific segmentation, targeting, and metrics to make an impact.
 Here’s how we do it.

 Want more details on everything it takes to market to HCPs (including cardiologists)?